 Basking levels for the three main species kept as pets should be no higher than 90 degrees Fahrenheit and no lower than 85.
 These allow for a couple of degrees flexibility either way depending on which species you have.

-Having a hygrometer like this one allows you to constantly measure two things at once.
-The humidity, which should be between 50% and 60% depending on species and the ambient temperature of the rest of the cage and the basking spot using the probe.
+Having a hygrometer like this one allows you to constantly measure three things at once.
+The humidity, the ambient temperature of the rest of the cage and the basking spot using the probe.
 Just simply attach the device to the side of the cage and you’re good to go.

-You’ll need a separate thermometer to measure the basking spot directly under the heat lamp.
-I tried this with a thermometer/hygrometer hybrid with a probe attached but most models available have issues with accuracy so instead, I opted for an infrared thermometer like this.
+To make things easier you can use a separate thermometer to measure the basking spot directly under the heat lamp.
+I opted for an infrared thermometer like this.